aws-amplify/amplify-data/packages/benches/README.md

 - not representative of real-world performance (dynamically generated schema benchmarks do not match "hard-coded" schemas.

+Additionally, there is no way to re-use schema instantation (e.g. a helper function called by each benchmark to avoid repeating the schema in each test), as this changes the instantiation count output.

 ### p50

 - `p50` schemas were designed to match guidance from our Product team around